tunahorse/Odoo-Unable-to-Unreserve-Fix-Script/README.md

 -   For more details on how to use the original script, please refer to the README file within the `2022/` directory.

 ## 2023 update
 I have updated the script to be a more robust CLI.
 After speaking with various devs and implementers 99% of the issues came from the stock.picking model.
+So rather than make a complex GUI or web app, I decided to go the CLI route.

 ## How to Run